 Welcome to our Governors’ section.

 Three of these are foundation governors who are linked to the Church and appointed by the Leicester Diocesan Board of Education.
-At Sheepy these are our vicar, Reverend Julia Hargreaves, Avril Wilkins and Sue Houghton, both of whom are members of the Church community.
+At Sheepy these are our vicar, Reverend Julia Hargreaves and Carol Holmes-Pearce, who is a member of the Church community.

 Two parent governors, Bob Armour and David Wright.

-One Local Authority governor, this is our Chair of Governors Chris Smith.
+One Local Authority governor, this is currently vacant.

-The Acting Head Teacher, Alison Field is also a governor although she has no voting rights.
+The Head Teacher, Alison Field is also a governor although I have no voting rights.

 The full governing body meets three times per year, usually once a term.
 There are also four committees that all meet at least once a term.
 At Sheepy our committees are: